MoeskerDev/TheExplorationofaLifetime/README.md

 *   DevTools: was used for the positioning of features and content while also used during adaptations regarding responsiveness.

 ### Features for the future
-*   Fixed header
+*   Fixed header, that does not move for ipad and mobile screen size.
 *   Drop-down menu
-*   Visually improved buttons
+*   Table
-*   Table adjustments
+*
 ---
 ## Testing
 ---